 Munnar, nicknamed the ‘Kashmir of South India’, is Kerala’s top tourist spot, renowned for its lush green panoramic views and soothing chill climate.
 Enjoying the scenery from the comfort of a resort’s balcony is a very cliché trip plan.
 Munnar is not a destination to enjoy from a balcony; there are the best places to explore in Munnar that are sights for the sore eyes.
-To relish these sights, planning every moment of the day is important.
+To relish these sights, planning every moment of the day is important and choosing the best resort in Munnar makes that experience even more memorable, offering comfort and convenience close to nature’s finest views.

 Chasing Waterfalls